HippoInnovations/storehippo-nodejs-sdk/README.md

 })
 ~~~

-##  10. to detete field data of a record of an entity
+##  10. to delete field data of a record of an entity

 ~~~
 var request = {